danailvassilev/HyperbolicSolvers/README.md

 # HyperbolicSolvers
-Repository for numerical methods for solving hypolic problems.
+Repository for numerical methods for solving hyperbolic problems.